peter-sarazin/find-unique-character/README.md

 if we are at the last character or the character in the next element is not the same as the current character then it is unique.

-## Building the code
+## Building the code and running the test
-mvn clean compile
+mvn clean test